-- A number of attempts to build a digital representation of the battlefield have led to patch results.
+- A number of attempts to build a digital representation of the battlefield have led to patchy results.
 We are about to try a new technical approach.

 - Most exciting of all is that we now have a decent and dedicated Japanese Language research capacity which is allowing us to access both new and old Japanese material.
 Some of it are personal papers and some more recent historical analysis of The Battle of Imphal.